cmasch/densenet/README.md

 # DenseNet
 Densely Connected Convolutional Network (DenseNet) is a network architecture where each layer is directly connected to every other layer in a feed-forward fashion.
 It's quite similar to ResNet but in contrast DenseNet concatenates outputs instead of using summation.
 If you need a quick introduction about how DenseNet works, please read the [original paper](https://arxiv.org/abs/1608.06993)[1].
 It's well written and easy to understand.

 I implemented a DenseNet in Python using Keras and TensorFlow as backend.
 Because of this I can't guarantee that this implementation is working well with Theano or CNTK.
-I will try to optimize this architecture in my own way with some modifications.
+In the next months I will update the code to TensorFlow 2.x.
+Besides I will try to optimize this architecture in my own way with some modifications.
 You can find several implementations on [GitHub](https://github.com/liuzhuang13/DenseNet#other-implementations).

 ## Results